yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 > --name text-detection-0004 - choosing text-detection-0004 model
 >
 > --precisions FP16 - --precisions flag to specify precision.
-By default, the script will produce models in every precision that is supported for conversion.
+By default, the script will produce models in every precision that is supported for conversion. and FP16 stands for floating point 16 which is related to precision level

 <details>
 <summary>log</summary>